gabcamilo/100-days-of-code/log.md

 **Today's Progress**: Finished user state management with Redux and learned how to use a logger middleware on the [e-commerce project](https://github.com/gabcamilo/crwn-clothing).

 **Thoughts:**: It's a bit complicated but tomorrow I'll review the flux more calmly.

+## Day 13: May 01, 2020

+**Today's Progress**: Worked on the [e-commerce project](https://github.com/gabcamilo/crwn-clothing).
+I made a wiki to review some concepts that weren't clear or I think I should remember.

+**Thoughts:**: Sometimes It's harder to make the docs than the thing itself, but I guess It's because you are forced to no exactly what you are doing and why, so it must be a good thing.
+But in this case, maybe repetition is better.
+I'll see the most helpful approach.